devlaam/Leucine/README.md

 [info] welcome to sbt 1.8.2 (AdoptOpenJDK Java 11.0.10) [info] ...
 ```
-Now you should be able to run the demo's:
+Now you should be able to run the demo's (requires Java to run):
 ```
 leucine $ java -jar jvm/target/scala-3.2.1/main.jar
 Started Actor examples on the JVM platform.